Whale Watching, Wildlife, & Waves, December 2023

 In the distance, the Blow Hole at Depoe Bay.

-In the evening, we enjoyed a superb dinner (shown) at Local Ocean Seafood as we overlooked Yaquina Bay.
+That evening, we enjoyed a superb dinner at the Local Ocean Seafood as we overlooked Yaquina Bay.

 Stepping Back in Time at the Kam Wah Chung State Heritage Site